pughlab/crescent/doc/Runs_Seurat_v3_MultiDatasets_Integration.md

 Outfiles
 ================
-Tables with integration data and an R objects for downstream analyzes See 'Outputs Description' below for details.
+Tables with integration data and an R objects for downstream analyzes<br />
+See 'Outputs Description' below for details.

 General workflow